gvwilson/sdxpy/src/archive/index.md

 ## Tracking Backups {: #backup-track}

 The second part of our backup tool keeps track of which files have and haven't been backed up already.
-It stores backups in a directory that contains files like `abcd1234.bck` (the hash followed by `.bck`) and CSV [%g manifest "manifests" %] that describe the contents of particular snapshots.
+It stores backups in a directory that contains files like `abcd1234.bck` (the hash followed by `.bck`) and creates a [%g manifest "manifests" %] that describe the content of each snapshot.
+A real system would support remote storage as well so that losing one hard drive wouldn't mean losing all our work, so we need to design our system with multiple back ends in mind.

+For now,
-The latter are named `ssssssssss.csv`, where `ssssssssss` is the [%g utc "UTC" %] [%g timestamp "timestamp" %] of the backup's creation.
+we will store manifests in [%g csv "CSV" %] files named `ssssssssss.csv`, where `ssssssssss` is the [%g utc "UTC" %] [%g timestamp "timestamp" %] of the backup's creation.

 <div class="callout" markdown="1">

 ### Time of check/time of use

-Our naming convention for manifests will fail if we try to create more than one backup per second.
+Our naming convention for manifests will fail if we try to create two or more backups in the same second.
-This might seem very unlikely, but many faults and security holes are the result of programmers assuming things weren't going to happen.
+This might seem unlikely,
+but many faults and security holes are the result of programmers assuming things weren't going to happen.

 We could try to avoid this problem by using a two-part naming scheme `ssssssss-a.csv`, `ssssssss-b.csv`, and so on,